 Finally click on the "Upload now" button and your Browser will use the HTTP post method to send this file to the embedded web server.
 The uploaded file will be saved to FLASH so that it will always be displayed as logo on this page.
-If you would like to experiment with other small files then feel free to do so - just ensure that they are not any larger than 64k in size.
+If you would like to experiment with other small files then feel free to do so - just ensure that they are not any larger than 6k in size.

-Email Address - The Email entry field is active when the SMTP support is enabled (USE_SMTP in config.h).
+Email Address - The Email entry field is disabled by default in the demo project but it can be simply activated by enabling SMTP support.
 This will enable you to enter an email address and have the demo send a welcome message to it.
 This is described in detail in the document "uTaskerSMTP.doc".
-The menu item "Configure SMTP" is also explained in this document.
-In the case of the LPC23XX demo this web page is permanently available.